ragavanRagav/Weather-Application/README.md

-# Weather Application using NativeScript and Angular 9!!!
+# Weather Application using NativeScript and Angular 9
 ## Steps to run the application
 1. Install Node JS in your PC (Use -> https://nodejs.org/)
-2. Install Angular CLI by using the command @angular/cli
+2. Install Angular CLI by using the command npm install -g @angular/cli in command Prompt
-2. Install NativeScript CLI Use this Command in Command Line npm install -g nativescript
+2. Install NativeScript CLI by using the Command in npm install -g nativescript in command prompt
-3. Install NativeScript Playground and NativeScript Preview App in playstore for mobile
+3. Install NativeScript Playground and NativeScript Preview App from playstore in mobile
 4. Open Command Prompt Navigate to project directory
 5. Run tns preview Command in Command Prompt
-6. QR Code will be Displayed in few seconds and scan the QR Code using NativeScript Playground App in Mobile
+6. QR Code will be Displayed in few seconds and then scan the QR Code using NativeScript Playground App in Mobile
-7. The Weather Application opens on your Mobile
+7. The Weather Application will open on your Mobile
 ## Instruction to use Application
   1. Click on Add City button in panel
   2. Enter the city name in input field and click Get weather button